 - Norepinephrine has been linked to depression when levels are depleted, or messages not conveyed correctly.
 Regulating this neurotransmitter can ease symptoms of depression.

 Among these, messages sent by serotonin, dopamine, and norepinephrine are believed to play a direct role in mood regulation.
-When levels fall low, it can contribute to a constant sad mood which can become a precursor to depression.
+When levels fall low, it can contribute to a constant sad mood, which can become a precursor to depression.

 While neurotransmitters do play a role in depression, it is also clear that these are not the only biochemical changes.
-There are other factors at play which complete the reality of depression.
+There are other factors at play that complete the reality of depression.
 It is this connection between neurotransmitter imbalances and depression that warrants the attention of nootropics for battling depression.

 Nootropics are a potent and natural alternative to anti-depressant medications.
 In contrast to prescription medication, which is often used to balance these neurotransmitters and whose use comes with serious drawbacks, nootropics can balance these neurotransmitters without the associated side effects.

 How Does Depression Affect Cognition?

 Although a mood disorder, depression can have debilitating effects on cognition as well.
 Some areas where this effect can be seen profoundly include the following:

 The first sign of depression is often a sad mood, and when stress factors in, a depressive mood becomes all the more noticeable.
 Such stressful scenarios can change a person’s cognitive state, particularly for those predisposed to chronic stress.

 Since stress triggers the release of cortisol and sets the stress response in motion, this can hurt neuron survival and the generation of new neurons .
 If anything, too much cortisol can mess up neurogenesis.
 When neurogenesis doesn’t occur naturally, it can contribute to depression.